AbdulHaathi/AbdulHaathi/README.md

 I'm a Cisco Certified Network Engineer specializing in Network and System Administration.
-With certifications in CCNP, CCNA, and expertise as a Linux Administrator, I have a strong foundation in designing, implementing, and managing complex network infrastructures.
+With certifications in CCNP, CCNA, and expertise as a Linux Administrator, I have a strong foundation in designing, implementing, and managing robust network infrastructures.

 Professional Qualifications ----
 1. Cisco Certified Network Professional (CCNP)